You must be quite familiar with the web page links, right? Duh! Who isn't?

 |ABSOLUTE PATH LINK||RELATIVE PATH LINK|

 |With the help of the absolute path link, the exact location of the document is linked, eliminating the worry of the current directory.||With the help of a relative path link, the current directory is taken as a reference to point to the location of the file.|

 |It provides the absolute or the full path to the document location.||It provides a relative or non-absolute path to the document.|

 |With the absolute path link, the URL to the different domains of the website is accessed.||With the relative path link, the URL to the elements of the same website is accessed.|

 For instance, if the location of images is C:\newfolder\images, then the absolute path for the images will be C:\newfolder\images.

 |For instance, if the location of images is C:\newfolder\images, then the relative path for the images will be ..\images.|

 |The standard syntax for absolute path in HTML is <a href="www.website-link.com">alt</a>||The standard syntax for relative path in HTML is <a href="path.html">alt</a>|

 Well, let us now sign off with the concept of Absolute vs. Relative Paths in HTML.
 Some of the important areas which we discussed in the blog are:

-a) In a nutshell, it can be stated that while absolute path links in HTML is used for linking to the external website elements which are not of the same domain of the website, the relative path links are used to link the documents which are on the same web page.
+- In a nutshell, it can be stated that while absolute path links in HTML are used for linking to the external website elements which are not of the same domain of the website, the relative path links are used to link the documents which are on the same web page.